Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

  1. On the search engine of your choice (Google, Bing, etc…), search for "{device manufacturer} drivers".
  2. Next, enter the ID of the device and follow the instructions on the page.
- 3. When you selected the product, you have two options:
+ 3. When you select the product, you have two options:
 	- Download the driver downloader (recommended)
 	- And download the driver on specific and run executable